1newstar/OracleScripts/Docs/sources/ToadTraceFileBrowser.rst

 If you have selected a session to 'Query database to decode object IDs' on the 'Statement Details' tab, then the first column here will show the object details as opposed to an object_id.

     **Bug?**: Sorting by object_id, when decoding is not in effect, sorts by the *textual* representation of the object_ids, as opposed to by their *numeric* values.
 So, 4, 40, 400 etc would appear together.

+    **Bug Fix**: Resolved in Toad Beta.
+Will be in the next Toad GA release.
+(Current date is 23 June 2017).

 Options
 -------